Ministry Evaluation Form: A Guide to Assess & Improve Church Programs

 When drafting your plan, consider questions like:

-• What kind of marketing strategy will this project need?
+• What outreach marketing strategy will you use?

-• What kind of help will you need?
+• What resources and support will you need?

 • Who needs to be involved (i.e., volunteers or donors)?

-• How does this project compare to your church's vision and values?
+• How does this project align with your church's vision and values?

-Start by setting broad goals and adding specific objectives.
-This becomes your roadmap for evaluation.
+Set broad goals and add specific objectives that will become your roadmap for church program evaluation.
 If you know what you want to accomplish, you'll know what questions to ask when evaluating your ministry.

 Phase 2: Implementing Your Ministry Plan